 scope.playing

-A boolean value indicating whether or not the scope will actively be rendered by the Blotter
+A boolean value indicating whether or not the scope will actively be rendered by the Blotter instance.
+On initialization, this value is set to the value of the Blotter instance's autoplay property.

 timeDelta